TELEHANDER TRAINING AND CERTIFICATION

 This Telehandler Training and Certification course identifies the knowledge, practical skills and evaluation requirements needed by telehandler operators.
 The practical evaluation requires the telehandler operator to demonstrate competency skill level equal or greater to the industry accepted measurements.
-This Telehandler Operator Training program is designed using the CSA B335-04 Safety Standard for Lift Trucks, the Ontario Regulation 851 for Industrial Establishmentsprogram is designed using the CSA B335-04 Safety Standard for Lift Trucks, the Ontario Regulation 851 for Industrial Establishments and the Ontario Regulation 213/91 Construction Projects.
+This Telehandler Zoom Boom Operator Training and Lift Truck Training program is designed using the CSA B335-04 Safety Standard for Lift Trucks, the Ontario Regulation 851 for Industrial Establishmentsprogram is designed using the CSA B335-04 Safety Standard for Lift Trucks, the Ontario Regulation 851 for Industrial Establishments and the Ontario Regulation 213/91 Construction Projects.

 Course Outline – Telehandler Training and Certification:

 Related Government legislation

 Responsibilities of the workers, supervisors and employers

 Lift capacity and load limitations